Slovenia may have misread bank clean-up cost - OECD

 "It (borrowing) was at a relatively high cost (but) as far as we are concerned, there is no reason to anticipate an immediate need for a bailout."

-In a sign of growing investor caution, Slovenia raised far less funding than planned and at higher costs at a treasury bill auction held after the Organisation for Economic Cooperation and Development presented its outlook.

-The OECD, a 34-member club of wealthy states, said Slovenia should sell state-owned banks that were viable and allow those that were not viable to fail.
+The Organisation of Economic Cooperation and Development, a 34-member club of wealthy states, said Slovenia should save state-owned banks that were viable and sell them into private hands and allow those that were not to fail.

 According to an assessment made last year, the local banks, mostly state-owned, are burdened with 7 billion euros (5.8 billion pounds), or a fifth of Slovenia's annual output, in bad loans.

-The country risks lagging in its race to catch up with Western living standards, the Paris-based organisation said, citing uncertain costs to bail out its lenders, pressure on its exports from the euro zone crisis, and a rise in borrowing costs after Cyprus's bailout.
+The country risks falling behind in its race to catch up with Western living standards, the Paris-based organisation said, citing uncertain costs to bail out its lenders, pressure on its exports from the euro zone crisis, and a rise in lending costs after Cyprus's bailout.

 It predicted a second straight year of economic contraction, by 2.1 percent.
 It also noted public debt had more than doubled to 47 percent of gross domestic product since 2008 and said that could rise to 100 percent by 2025 with no new reforms.